eager-dev/eagerx/docs/guide/developer_guide/node/node.rst

 Node
 ****

-In this section, we will discuss the concept of a :mod:`~eagerx.core.entities.Node`.
+In this section, we will discuss the concept of a :class:`~eagerx.core.entities.Node`.
 A node can be used to process data at a desired rate.
 This could for example be a classifier to detect objects in an image or a PID controller that reduces a control error.
-Here, we will go through the process of creating such a :mod:`~eagerx.core.entities.Node`.
+Here, we will go through the process of creating such a :class:`~eagerx.core.entities.Node`.
-We will create the *ButterworthFilter* :mod:`~eagerx.core.entities.Node`, which can be used to filter signals.
+We will create the *ButterworthFilter* :class:`~eagerx.core.entities.Node`, which can be used to filter signals.

-The :mod:`~eagerx.core.entities.Node` base class has four abstract methods we need to implement:
+The :class:`~eagerx.core.entities.Node` base class has four abstract methods we need to implement:

-- :mod:`~eagerx.core.entities.Node.spec`
+- :class:`~eagerx.core.entities.Node.spec`
-- :mod:`~eagerx.core.entities.Node.initialize`
+- :class:`~eagerx.core.entities.Node.initialize`
-- :mod:`~eagerx.core.entities.Node.reset`
+- :class:`~eagerx.core.entities.Node.reset`
-- :mod:`~eagerx.core.entities.Node.callback`
+- :class:`~eagerx.core.entities.Node.callback`

 `Full code is available here. <https://github.com/eager-dev/eagerx/blob/master/eagerx/nodes/butterworth_filter.py>`_